Klang River: SMART Tunnel

 The SMART Tunnel (Stormwater Management and Road Tunnel) is part of Kuala Lumpur Flood Mitigation Project and functions to reduce both traffic congestion and flooding.
 It is a submerged tunnel which can carry both vehicular traffic as well as storm runoff on a lower level.
 When regular drainage infrastructure is overwhelmed, vehicles are evacuated from the tunnel and the entire tube is used as a gigantic storm drain to prevent Kuala Lumpur from flooding.
 It diverts water flow from the Kampung Berembang Lake, near the Klang River, to Taman Desa Lake, which is near the Kerayong River (one of the Klang River's tributaries).
 Water flow can also go the opposite direction, from the Kerayong River to the Klang River.
 SMART opened in May 2007.

 Clean up efforts

 In 2010 Selangor has a stimulus bill that included money to help rehabilitate it.
 The river's condition has been described as "between critical and bad" by Gareth Jones of Wessex Water, a UK-based company that is participating in the project.
 Kamal Zaharin, the project mastermind, states that the plans include river cleaning, new source of drinking water, environmental protection, flood mitigation, commercial, tourism and land development activities.
 Gareth Jones also stated that they plan on tapping groundwater in order to have a source of water that is not the sea.
 The project has been estimated to require 15 years and attract 15 billion dollars of investment.

+Since 2019, two units of The Interceptor, a solar-powered river cleaning machine which is the brainchild of Dutch-based non-profit organisation The Ocean Cleanup were installed at the river stretch behind Klang Royal Town Mosque and near Parang Bridge in Port Klang.
+The total amount of garbage collected from the river between 2019 and 2023 was 87,682 tonnes.